clockworksspheres/wNp/README.md

 ## How to build & package

-Using venv to create a python environment for development of the project.
+Using python venv to create a python environment for development of the project.

 Will be using PyInstaller to create an app or integrated binary, depending on the operating system.